nginx/agent/docs/content/getting-started.md

 # Command Output
-INFO[0000] http listening at 54790 # mock control plane port INFO[0000] grpc listening at 54789 # grpc control plane port which Agent will report to
+INFO[0000] http listening at 54790 # mock control plane port INFO[0000] grpc listening at 54789 # grpc control plane port which NGINX Agent will report to
 ```

-## Agent Settings
+## NGINX Agent Settings

 If it doesn't already exist, create the `/etc/nginx-agent/nginx-agent.conf` file